-If you are relatively new to the sport and are, perhaps, addicted, you likely want to play pickleball at any-and-every opportunity.
-You will likely ask yourself, “Where can I play pickleball and find a court near me?”
+If you are relatively new to the fun sport of pickleball and are, perhaps, addicted, you likely want to play this social and competitive game at any-and-every opportunity.
+There will undoubtedly come a time, however, when you will find yourself asking, “Where can I play pickleball and find a court near me?”

-That initial venue – where you were first introduced to the sport – just doesn’t provide enough opportunity anymore.
-As such, the search has begun to find additional places to play pickleball near you.
-You are looking not only for courts but also for people who are similarly skilled.
+Afterall, as you’ve gotten better and better, that initial venue – where you were first introduced to the sport – just doesn’t provide the competitive opportunity anymore.
+As such, the search has begun to find additional places to play.
+You are looking not only for a local court but also for people who are similarly skilled.

-When I first began playing pickleball in 2014, I played Tuesday and Thursday afternoons at the church I attended.
-At that time, I had no idea where else people played pickleball near me.
-I also had no idea if there were courts near me.
+When I first began playing pickleball, I played Tuesday and Thursday afternoons at the church I attended.
+At that time, I had no idea if there were additional courts near me.
 I wasn’t alone.
 Few others knew of additional venues, either.

-Now, years later – and with the growth of pickleball booming – there’s no shortage of options for pickleball near me.
-And more and more courts are being built near me as well.
-But how does the pickleball newbie know where to find a pickleball court near them?
+Now, years later – and with the growth of pickleball booming – there’s no shortage of options.
+But how does the pickleball newbie know where to find a pickleball court near them for open play?

 Tips for Finding a Pickleball Court Near You

-When searching for places to play, there are several proactive steps you can take to find a pickleball court near you.
+When searching for places to play, there are several proactive steps you can take to find a pickleball court near you – some of which are online and from the comfort of your own home and others that require a bit of sweat equity as you explore your local town, city or neighborhood.

-The first thing I would do is go online, navigate to your favorite search engine and do a keyword search.
+Go online, navigate to your favorite search engine and do a keyword search.
 In the search box, type in “pickleball near me” or “pickleball court near me.”
 You’ll likely get some relevant results.
+You’ll also likely get some relevant user reviews of the courts or venue.

 USA Pickleball Places 2 Play Website